cnsoft/cocos2d-kamcord-ios/README.md

 `Upload to YouTube` lets the user upload the video to YouTube with a title and description.

 Lastly, `Share on Facebook` and `Share on Twitter` allow the user to share a link of the uploaded YouTube video on their social networks.
-If the video has not been uploaded to YouTube yet, it will do that first and then present the user the Facebook/Twitter sharing dialogs.
+If the video has not been uploaded to YouTube yet, it will do that first and then present the Facebook/Twitter sharing dialogs to the user.

 You as the developer can set default YouTube titles, descriptions, and keywords, and default Tweet messages via the following API calls: